rackerlabs/rackspace-how-to/content/skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business.md

 ### Answer an audio call

-When receiving a call, the following notification appears on your screen:
+When you receive a call, the following notification appears on your screen:

 <img src="{% asset_path skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business/Audio2.JPG %}" width="170" height="204" />